publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14B/schV/m__us_usc_t15_s697.md

                 (ii) 50 percent of the amount established under clause (i) in the case of a loan made during the 2-year period beginning on October 1, 2002, for the life of the loan; and

-            (B) uses the proceeds of such fee to offset the cost (as such term is defined in [section 661a of title 2][/us/usc/t2/s661a]) to the Administration of making guarantees under subsection (a) of this section.
+            (B) uses the proceeds of such fee to offset the cost (as such term is defined in [section 661a of title 2][/us/usc/t2/s661a]) to the Administration of making guarantees under subsection (a).

     (c) __Commercial loan interest rate__